johnlarkin1/johnlarkin1.github.io/_posts/2016-11-19-three-square-theorem.md

 x = a^2 + b^2 + c^2
 $$

 First, let's explore where this problem even came from.
+If you don't want to read the post, check out the code [here][code].

 History of Sum of Three Squares Problem
 =======================================